Despite all the talk about “data-driven decisions,” one thing is often neglected: making sure the data is actually ready to “drive.”

 Rubrik was built to ensure that data is managed in a secure and responsible manner, independent of its location.
 Our platform delivers end-to-end encryption (both at-rest and in-flight) across all environments, while also storing all data as immutable objects.
 This means that once the backup completes, you can rest assured that this data can be restored in its original state.

-Polaris Radar, an app built on our innovative Polaris SaaS platform, also helps you increase resilience against the rising threat of ransomware.
-With Radar, track how your data changes over time so that when an attack happens, you can quickly restore to the most recent clean state.
+Rubrik Polaris Radar, an app built on our innovative Rubrik Polaris SaaS platform, also helps you increase resilience against the rising threat of ransomware.
+With Radar, track how your data changes over time so that when an attack happens, you can quickly recover from ransomware to the most recent clean state.
 To accelerate the discovery of an attack’s impact, Radar also provides insights into how data changed at the time of the event.

 We Make it Easy to Switch